Hawaii Youth Correctional Facility

 The Hawaii Youth Correctional Facility (HYCF) works closely with the courts and the Office of Youth Services to ensure that any commitment to the HYCF is a “last resort” – after all community-based services have been exhausted.
 Identification of community-based programs as alternatives to incarceration is ongoing.

 To better coordinate the State’s abilities and efforts to provide services, the HYCF continues building partnerships with various public agencies, including the DHS, DOE, DOH, Family Court, county agencies including law enforcement agencies, and non-profit agencies.
-A multi-disciplinary team, comprised of the DOE, DOH, HYCF, Contract Service Providers, youth and parents, is involved in development of the at-risk youths’ Individual Service Plan and reintegration back into their community.
-HYCF continues to provide an intensive Aftercare/Reentry Program through the Parole Section for youth transitioning out of the HYCF and returning to their families/communities.
+A multi-disciplinary team, comprised of the DOE, DOH, HYCF, Contract Service Providers, youth and parents, is involved in development of the at-risk youths’ Case/Reentry Plan and reintegration back into their community.
+HYCF continues to provide an Aftercare/Reentry Program through the Parole Section for youth transitioning out of the HYCF and returning to their families/communities.

 Major HYCF administration initiatives include: